stfc/PSyclone/tutorial/LFRic/example2/README.md

                  ... )
 ```

+The [*Generated code to support built-in calls* section](
+../background/LFRic_PSy.md#generated-code-to-support-built-in-calls)
-The [PSy layer intro](../background/LFRic_PSy.md) gives examples of
+in the [PSy layer intro](../background/LFRic_PSy.md) gives examples
-how this built-in call is represented in the LFRic PSy layer.
+of how this built-in call is represented in the LFRic PSy layer.